RichardRed0x/politeia-digest/issue-029.md

 **[DCR to PolisPay App - Gift Cards, Mobile TopUps and Debit Card](https://proposals.decred.org/proposals/d3b16861a7e555db2fdd25b589123f4b6c4289c857fbdff329a4ffb1cb60c4d9)**

-Published Mar 19 | 2 comments
+Published Mar 19 by eabz | 2 comments

 This proposal requests $5,000 for integrating DCR on an app that allows users to store cryptocurrency, buy gift cards, and operate a debit card (EU only).
 The funding is intended to cover "risks management for cryptocurrency conversion and to pay for running an instance of blockbook for Decred".
 The proposal also offers a lifetime low fee rate, dropping usual fees of 4% for gift card purchases and 2% for trades between coins to 1% for DCR.
-There have not been many comments on the proposal yet but in the #proposals channel people are asking about why the app is not open source, and @Enrique Berruta has [indicated](https://matrix.to/#/!MIGqWXfLFBwhipPKYL:decred.org/$1584818174993KpieD:decred.org?via=decred.org&via=matrix.org&via=zettaport.com) that it will be released as open source "next week".
+There have not been many comments on the proposal yet but in the #proposals channel people are asking about why the app is not open source, and @Enrique Berrueta has [indicated](https://matrix.to/#/!MIGqWXfLFBwhipPKYL:decred.org/$1584818174993KpieD:decred.org) that it will be released as open source "next week".

 ## Rejected proposals